adriandgr/inus-memorial/_posts/2020-10-03-in-loving-memory.md

 A **[digital copy](/assets/Inus_memorial_program.pdf)** of the programme is available for download.

-The Facebook Live stream will be **embedded here**   at the start of the broadcast.
+Please join us on Facebook Live for Inus's memorial.
+We will begin the service briefly after 11:00AM EST
+<iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2F100055715440557%2Fvideos%2F116457353554779%2F&show_text=1&width=560" width="560" height="411" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media" allowFullScreen="true"></iframe>

 An alternate way of viewing is through the Facebook app or website by viewing to top post on Adrian's [profile page](https://www.facebook.com/profile.php?id=100055715440557).

 Following the memorial, we will hold a virtual wake on Zoom.
 The start time of this zoom call will be approximately at 12:00pm EST (6:00pm SAST). <br/> **[Please join this call with this link](https://us04web.zoom.us/j/79528511071?pwd=dUl3RmduK1VnQU8zbFAxR2VZSTViQT09)**.